What to eat in Alentejo? 18 typical dishes in Alentejo

 Olives

-In addition to the outstanding quality of the olives, the Alentejo produces excellent olive oil, being one of the biggest (and best) olive oil producers in the world.
+In addition to the outstanding quality of the olives, the Alentejo produces excellent olive oil, being one of the world’s biggest (and best) olive oil producers.
 Several of the oil produced in Alentejo are classified as PDO (Protected Designation of Origin), such as Moura oil, inland Alentejo oil, and North Alentejo oil.
-Used in the preparation and seasoning of food or sometimes to simply wet bread, olive oil is used and abused in Alentejo.
+Olive oil is used in the preparation and seasoning of food or sometimes to simply wet bread, and it is abused in Alentejo.

 What to eat in Alentejo